rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing a fair matching
 `````````````````````````

-To find the optimal fairest matching would mean to test the fairness of each one of the *!10 = 3628800* potential matching solutions.
-This brute force approach is here not suitable.
+To find the optimal fairest matching would mean to test the fairness of each one of the *10! = 3628800* potential matching solutions.
+This brute force approach is hence not tractable.
 Considering indeed the order of the given pairing problem, it is recommended to use the :py:class:`~pairings.FairnessEnhancedInterGroupMatching` constructor which implements a fairness enhancing heuristic starting from any initial potential matching.

 If no initial matching is given, the fairness enhancing procedure starts from two initial matchings, a left one that matches *sn* with *in* for *n = 1* to *n = 10*, and a right one matching *sn* with *im* where *n = 1* to *n = 10* and *m = 11 - n*.
 The fairest pairing solution will eventually be returned.